argha1243/shaam_E_Malang/README.md

 The login modal uses Firebase Phone Authentication to deliver OTP codes.
 To enable it:

 1. Create a Firebase project and enable **Phone** as a Sign-in method.
-   - To try the experience immediately, you can reuse the included demo project configuration (`shaam-e-malang-demo`).
 2. In the Firebase console, add your domain to the authorised domains list (including `localhost` for local development).
-3. Copy the project credentials and replace the demo values in `window.APP_CONFIG.firebase` inside `assets/js/app-config.js`.
+3. Copy the project credentials and replace the placeholder values in `window.APP_CONFIG.firebase` inside `assets/js/app-config.js`.
 4. (Optional) Create test phone numbers in Firebase for QA without incurring SMS costs.
+5. If the Firebase keys remain unchanged (for example they still start with `YOUR_`), the UI will surface a toast message and phone sign-in will stay disabled.

 Once the configuration is in place, customers will receive SMS OTP codes from Firebase and can authenticate before creating an order.